narencachy/aks-quickstart/README.md

 kubectl get pods

-# this creates the bartr2 secret
+# this creates the bartrlab-read secret
 cat acrgoweb/secret.yaml

-# this specifies the bartr2 secret in the imagePullSecrets section
+# this specifies the bartrlab-read secret in the imagePullSecrets section
 more acrgoweb/deploy.yaml

 # curl the public IP